dev-ov2/canopy-sharp/README.md

 ### Linux Crashes

-If Canopy crashes, you can generate a crash report:
+If Canopy crashes, generate a detailed crash report:

 ```bash
 # Download and run the diagnosis script
 curl -fsSL https://raw.githubusercontent.com/dev-ov2/canopy-sharp/main/scripts/diagnose-crash.sh | bash
 ```

-This will:
+This collects:
-1. Find recent coredumps
-2. Extract stack traces (if dotnet-dump is installed)
+- Coredump with stack traces
-3. Collect system info and logs
-4. Save a report to `~/canopy-crash-report/`

-To install dotnet-dump for better crash analysis:
+- System info (GTK, WebKit versions)
+- Canopy logs
+- Environment details

+**For better stack traces**, install dotnet-dump:
 ```bash
 dotnet tool install -g dotnet-dump
 ```

+**If you see `??` in stack traces**, debug symbols (PDB files) are missing.
+Reinstall Canopy from the latest release.

+### System Tray Not Showing

+Canopy tries these AppIndicator libraries in order:
+1. `libayatana-appindicator` (preferred)
+2. `libayatana-appindicator3`
+3. `libappindicator3` (legacy)

+Install the appropriate package for your distro (see Dependencies above).

+On GNOME, you also need the AppIndicator extension enabled.

 ## Uninstall